union-imgcross icon

 Conclusion

-Sri Lanka’s geographical proximity to India, low cost of living, investor-friendly compliances, and excellent international likes make it one of the most attractive options for business diversification.
+Sri Lanka’s proximity to India, low cost of living, investor-friendly compliances, and excellent international likes make it one of the most attractive options for business diversification.
 But despite all these, there are still several challenges that can act as a roadblock in your business expansion process.
 That’s why it is worth seeking assistance from one of the best employers of record companies in Sri Lanka, Skuad.

 FAQs